canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 ## Choose or create a project

-To begin with, you can use an existing project or create a new one, I will be creating a new project called gitlabregistries, for the purposes of experimentation, we will create a private project.
+To begin with, you can use an existing project or create a new one, I will be creating a new project called gitlabregistries, for the purposes of experimentation, you will create a private project.

 ![Creating a gitlab project](./images/create_project.png)